Roof Decking Replacement is not something you often think about.

 Roof Decking Replacement Tips:

 Roof decking will showcase signs of wear and tear in three distinct ways.
-In order to get a better look at potential damage roofing contractors has to examine the old roof for:
+In order to get a better look at potential damage, roofing contractors has to examine the old roof for:

 - Leaks – Leaks are a tell-tale sign of damaged decking material.
 A leaky roof can seriously undermine the structural integrity of your roof, giving the opportunity for mold to infiltrate your attic.
 Examine the effectiveness of metal flashing on your roof and check for damages.

-- Rotten Decking: Rotting decking material is an immediate call for a new roof deck as its durability is all but compromised and it’s not a matter of if, but when it falls through.
-Rotting wood is caused by water decay most often than not, and can lure pests.
+- Rotten Decking: Rotting decking material is an immediate call for a new roof deck as its durability is all but compromised, and it’s not a matter of if but when it falls through.
+Rotting wood is caused by water decay, most often than not, and can lure pests.

 Where to Find a Roofing Contractor

-Check out your local marketplace as they will understand the extent of your situation better and compare services and prices from numerous roofing companies.
+Finding a roofing contractor can be as easy as a quick search online.
+Check out your local marketplace, as they will understand the extent of your situation better and compare services and prices from numerous roofing companies.
 Simple as that!

 Here is what to look for when replacing your roof’s decking with a roofing company:

 - Do your own preinspection by shining a flashlight in your attic and looking for leaks, sags, and dark spots on your roof decking (plywood).
-Look for the obvious signs of roof damage.
+Look for obvious signs of roof damage.

 - When a company comes to look at your shingles, you can have them inspected as well for any plywood replacement

-- Keep in mind that most of the time a roofing company won’t know if you need to replace any plywood decking until they take the shingles off
+- Keep in mind that most of the time, a roofing company won’t know if you need to replace any plywood decking until they take the shingles off

 What’s the Verdict?